 Spend no more time looking at popcorn ceilings

 It’s time to join the ranks of homeowners who have done the popcorn ceiling removal process in the past, whether you’re getting ready to sell your house, the new owner of a fixer-upper, or simply sick of gazing at those dingy textured ceilings.

-JXF Painting specializes in safe, clean, and professional popcorn ceiling removal and we promise you’ll be pleased with the results.
+JXF Painting specializes in safe, clean, and professional popcorn ceiling removal, and we promise you’ll be pleased with the results.

 Do not limit yourself to do-it-yourself initiatives.
-Our company would be happy to remove popcorn ceilings and replace them with smooth ceilings as part of your home remodeling project.
+Our company would be happy to remove popcorn ceilings and replace them with smooth ceilings as part of your home remodelling project.
 Our team is well-trained and has years of experience.

 Give us a call at our phone number (647) 889-7967 or send us an email at [email protected].